 Seduction and Spies During the Revolutionary War…

-Two years ago, while walking my dogs in the woods of upstate New York, I came across a faded, nondescript historical marker.
+Several years ago, while walking my dogs in the woods of upstate New York, I came across a faded, nondescript historical marker.
 Always up for an impromptu history lesson, I paused to read the brief blurb about the trail, known as ‘Arnold’s Flight.’

 A few paragraphs told me what locals to the area already knew: that I was walking the same trail traversed by General Benedict Arnold, centuries earlier, when he fled from George Washington to the British warship, HMS Vulture.
 Most American school children grow up learning the history of this notorious traitor and his co-conspirator, and I had grown up knowing that I lived across the street from where Arnold and his family had once lived.